"Follow along by entering the following examples in the Lissp REPL.

 `(print "Hi") ;Code as data.
 Seems to act like quote.

-'`(print "Hi") ;But it's making a program to create the data.
+'`(print "Hi") ;But it's calling the "empty name".

-`(print ,(.upper "Hi")) ;Unquote (,) interpolates.
+`(print ,(.upper "Hi"))

 `(,'foo+2 foo+2) ;Interpolations not auto-qualified!